acrawford73/stream-download/README.md

 ## Usage

-Get the \*.m3u8 playlist file to import streaming assets to database.
+Get an \*.m3u8 playlist file for importing streaming assets.

 Import the streaming media assets from the playlist file into the database.